Federal Drug Trafficking and Conspiracy Lawyer

 All federal conspiracy laws have at least two essential elements: (1) an agreement (2) between two or more parties.
 Each member is legally accountable for any “foreseeable” crimes another member may commit in furtherance of the conspiracy.
 And any statement by one conspirator is admissible against all the conspirators.
-This is why the use, and abuse, of snitches, cooperating co-defendants, has become so widespread in federal prosecutions.
+This is why the use, and abuse, of snitches and cooperating co-defendants, have become so widespread in federal prosecutions.

-Congress enacted Sections 846 and 848 during a national election season in 1988 that featured a “tough on crime,” fear mongering political campaign.
-Its intent was to target high level drug kingpins for the harsh mandatory minimum sentencing schemes lawmakers had put in place in 1986.
+Congress enacted Sections 846 and 848 during a national election season in 1988 that featured a “tough on crime,” fear-mongering political campaign.
+Its intent was to target high-level drug kingpins for the harsh mandatory minimum sentencing schemes lawmakers had implemented in 1986.

 Liability for All Involved in Conspiracy

-The federal prison population quite naturally grew by nearly 500 percent over the next decade.
+The federal prison population naturally grew by nearly 500 percent over the next decade.

 Prosecutors will use the conspiracy charges “… as a threat to get people to comply and turn over people up the food chain,” Minnesota attorney Blair Nelson told VICE this past September.
 “The likelihood of being charged with a conspiracy is directly proportionate to how much information the government thinks you’re able to give them.”

 Conspiracy with People Unknown

 Beyond being often unfair, drug trafficking conspiracy charges can be difficult to understand because the individual facing the charges can be charged with, and held responsible for, engaging in conduct with dozens of other people he has never met or even know exist.

 Essentially, the government consolidates a number of individual cases through questionable agreements or “overt acts” into a single indictment.
 This tactic can not only be used as leverage to develop “snitch” information but to coerce guilty pleas in order to make year-end conviction statistics seem more impressive than they actually are.